7 lifestyle tips to help reduce blood pressureLast Updated : 13 February 2023

 Figure 1.
 Tips to improve blood pressure.

 Salt, or sodium chloride, has been used to flavour and preserve foods for thousands of years and is present in a variety of foods.
 Sodium and chloride are essential for many body functions, one of which is helping to manage the fluid balance of our blood, regulating our blood pressure.
 Unfortunately, eating too much salt can disturb this balance and leads to an increase in blood pressure.
 The European Food Safety Authority recommends we consume no more than 5 g of salt per day (around 1 teaspoon) to help reduce our risk of high blood pressure and heart disease.1

 2. Eat enough potassium

-Much like high amounts of salt, low intakes of potassium have also been associated with an increased risk of high blood pressure.2 Potassium is needed for many body processes and like sodium it helps maintain the fluid balance of our blood, regulating our blood pressure.
-By consuming enough potassium, you can help counterbalance the negative effects of sodium and keep blood pressure in a healthy range.
+Much like high amounts of salt, low intakes of potassium have also been linked to an increased risk of high blood pressure.2 Our bodies need potassium for many processes and like sodium, it helps maintain the fluid balance of our blood, regulating our blood pressure.
+By getting enough potassium, you can help counterbalance the negative effects of sodium and keep blood pressure in a healthy range.
 Potassium can be found in many fruits and vegetables, such as bananas, potatoes, spinach and lentils.

 3. Eat a balanced diet

 In addition to salt and potassium, our blood pressure may also be influenced by other nutrients.
 Eating a balanced diet rich in fruits and vegetables that is low in saturated fat, sugars and salt can ensure we get a variety of beneficial nutrients and help maintain energy balance, keeping our blood pressure healthy.

 Many dietary approaches have been shown to reduce blood pressure.
 The most effective is thought to be the Dietary Approach to Stop Hypertension (DASH) and the Mediterranean Diet.3